ShufeiGe/D-Mapper/README.md

 	Nerve builder implementing __call__(nodes) API.

 - **precomputed: _Boolean_, default = False**
-	Tell Mapper whether the data that you are clustering on is a precomputed distance matrix.
+	Whether the data to be clustered is a precomputed distance matrix.
 Same as KeplerMapper.

 - **remove_duplicate_nodes: _Boolean_, default = False**
-	Removes duplicate nodes before edges are determined.
+	Remove duplicate nodes before edges are determined.
 A node is considered to be duplicate if it has exactly the same set of points as another node.

 ### Methods
 All methods in D_Mapper can be used the same as in the kmapper.